cedricwalter/cedricwalter.github.io/_posts/development/2019-09-02-a-git-workflow-that-is-easy-and-scale-for-product-development.md

 These branches created from release branches can but must NOT be merged to master depending on the quality of the fix and urgency.
 To be discussed on a case by case basis

-- e.g. hot ugly fixes, aka workaround, done in urgency for a customer wont be merged to master and may be rewritten to finally be merged to master later.
+- e.g. hot ugly fixes, aka workaround, done in urgency for a customer won't be merged to master and may be rewritten to finally be merged to master later.
 - But the normal case it that these fixes will be merged to master.